Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Proofs of Wasserstein rates

-For this choice of $a,b,c$, the five inequalities can be shown to hold for every possible $0\le \alpha<1$, $0<m\le M$ (by homogeneity, they can be rearranged to only depend on $\alpha$ and $m/M$, and then proven using for example Mathematica).
+Notice that by the change of variables $m\to 1$, $M\to M/m$, and updating $a$, $b$, $c$ and $\mu$ and $\lambda$ with these new values, inequalities \eqref{ineq1}-\eqref{ineq5} are kept invariant (they have this homogeneity property).
+Hence, without loss of generality, we can assume that $m=1$.
+For the choice of $a,b,c$ as in \eqref{eq:Wassabcdef}, the five inequalities can be shown to hold for every possible $0\le \alpha<1$ and $M$ using for example Mathematica.
 Hence the bound \eqref{eq:Wassersteincontraction1} follows.